pluralsight/guides/in-review/android/boost-android-development-skills-to-produce-quality-apps/article.md

 Android has a huge open source development community and there are thousands of developers who has published their great work in open source community which saves lot of time and efforts while offering tons of features.

-For example, Do not use background threads to download and display images just because you can write lengthy code, instead just use [Picasso](http://square.github.io/picasso/), an image downloading library which offers lot other functionalities like cache, resizing, error handling and easily customizable.
+For example, do not use background threads to download and display images just because you can write lengthy code &mdash; use [Picasso](http://square.github.io/picasso/), an image downloading library which offers lot other functionalities like cache, resizing, error handling and easily customizable.

 ```
 Picasso.with(context)